-This SPECIAL WISHES manual can be done jointly by you and your spouse.
+If married, feel free to use this SPECIAL WISHES manual jointly with your spouse.
 If you each prefer to do your own, please contact our Triad Council and we'll see that you get another one.
-You'll find the phone number in the Triad column in the Bell Tower.
+You'll find the phone number in the Triad column of the Bell Tower or in Police Department of the town website, www.westhampton-ma.com.